kasper-piskorski/docs/pages/documentation/5-graql-analytics/analytics-overview.md

 <!-- JCS Comments: Please can you clarify "graph is not important" as I don't understand what you mean, and also provide a suitable link to more about Pregel and map reduce  ? -->

-{% include note.html content="Under the hood we use implementations of the Pregel distributed graph computing framework and map reduce when a graph is not important.
+{% include note.html content="Under the hood we use implementations of the Pregel distributed graph computing framework and/or map reduce when we need to aggregate tht result.
 This way we can implement algorithms that will scale horizontally." %}

 ## What Can I do With Analytics?